 Colvin, now calling himself Dee Dee Ramone, had trouble with coherent sentences and staying sober but to everyone’s surprise became the group’s main songwriter.
 Fuelled by heroin and written on a two string acoustic guitar, his songs were compressed slices of pop culture (‘Havana Affair’), NYC life (‘Rockaway Beach’), and urban hell (’53rd & 3rd’).
 Colvin’s influences covered everything from 60s-style love songs to his time as a rent boy feeding a drug habit.

 In 1975 Dee Dee wrote a song out of pure spite.
 Punk rival Richard Hell of The Heartbreakers had announced that he wanted to write a song better than ‘Heroin’ by The Velvet Underground.

-Dee Dee went home, dug out his acoustic, and beat Hell to it.
+Dee Dee went home, dug out his acoustic, and tried to beat Hell to it.

-Richard Lester Meyers was a 26-year-old punk fashion plate with a drug problem.
+Richard Hell was really Richard Lester Meyers, a 26-year-old punk fashion plate with a drug problem.
 The ripped clothes, safety pins, and dark glasses all started with him.

 He arrived in New York in the late 1960s determined to be a poet.
 Within a few years he married that ambition to music and formed The Neon Boys with old friend Tom Miller.
 The band turned into Television in 1974 and Meyers became Richard Hell, Miller morphing into Tom Verlaine.